bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image079.png?raw=true"
   style="width:50%"
-  alt="You can put an array within an array." />
+  title="You can put an array within an array" alt="You can put an array within an array." />

 <p>You can even put in an array in array.
 So you think about a pillbox with